Staff profile

 About

-I joined the University of Derby as a Lecturer in Forensic Psychology in January 2019.
-Prior to this, I worked as a Postdoctoral Research Associate within the School of Psychology at the University of Kent from 2015-2018.
+I am a Senior Lecturer in Forensic Psychology and Programme Lead for the MSc Forensic Psychology [online].
+Prior to joining the University of Derby, I worked as a Postdoctoral Research Associate within the School of Psychology at the University of Kent from 2015 until 2018.
 This role enabled me to further my interest and experience in modern psychometrics through the development and validation of the C-DEMQOL; a new quality-of-life measure for carers of people with dementia.
 At the same institution, I completed my PhD in Forensic Psychology in 2015, which investigated the topic of sexual harassment perpetration.

 Furthermore, at the University of Kent, I also completed my MSc and BSc (Hons) degrees.
 I have broad research interests in the field of sexual violence and multidisciplinary experience in collaborating on research projects across a variety of academic disciplines that include forensic psychology, social psychology, health and modern psychometrics.
-I am currently conducting research on the topics of sexual harassment and stalking but also have a keen interest in the development and evaluation of psychometric instruments.
+I am currently conducting applied research in the area of stalking but also have a keen interest in the development and evaluation of psychometric instruments.

 Research interests